jaccomoc/jactl/docs/pages/language-guide.md

 ## Final Methods

 Instance methods can be marked as `final` which means that they cannot be overridden by a child class.
-In addition, in situations where we know the type of the object and we know that the method is final, there are optimisations that the compiler can make if it can also determine that the invocation cannot invoke something that will suspend due to an asynchronous function being invoked.
+Where needed, this gives the parent class more control how the parent class can be used.

-There are also optimisations that the Java Virtual Machine can do when invoking `final` methods.
+Final methods allow the Jactl compiler to perform some optimisations that cannot do for non-final methods and there are also optimisations that the Java Virtual Machine itself can do for `final` methods.

 Here is an example of the use of `final`:
 ```groovy